PointIO/sample-code/README.md

 sample-code
 ===========

-Sample code in several languages for use against Point.io APIs
+Sample code for the Point.io API and Tutorials